Psilocybe weraroa

 Psilocybe weraroa, formerly Weraroa novae-zelandiae, is a secotioid fungus in the family Hymenogastraceae.
 It is endemic to New Zealand, where it grows in native forests from rotting wood and woody debris.
 Despite its pouch-like form this species is closely related to Psilocybe cyanescens and Psilocybe subaeruginosa.
 As a bluing member of the genus Psilocybe it contains the psychoactive compounds psilocin and psilocybin.
-It has been cultivated commercially by Rua Bioscience with a view to researching potential medical applications, bringing together its traditional uses in Rongoā Māori with the recent interest in Western medicine into the medical applications of psilocin and psilocybin.
+It has been cultivated commercially by Rua Bioscience with a view to researching potential medical applications, bringing together Rongoā Māori with the recent interest in Western medicine in the medical applications of psilocin and psilocybin.

 Taxonomy and naming

 The species was first described in the literature in 1924 by the New Zealand-based mycologist Gordon Heriot Cunningham, under the name Secotium novae-zelandiae.
 Rolf Singer transferred it to the genus Weraroa in 1958.
 Phylogenetic analysis by Moncalvo (2002) and Bridge et al. (2008) has demonstrated the close relationship between Weraroa novae-zelandiae and the hallucinogenic blue-staining group of Psilocybe, particularly Psilocybe subaeruginosa.
 Phylogenetic analysis published by Borovička and colleagues (2011) showed this species is very close to Psilocybe cyanescens.
 Given this and the apparently distant relation with other species of Weraroa Borovička et al. (2011) suggested renaming the species Psilocybe weraroa.
+Weraroa has since been adopted as the common name for this species in te reo Māori.